FAIR-Chem/fairchem/DATASET.md

 For the IS2RS and IS2RE tasks, we are providing:

-* tarballs with precomputed LMDBs which once downloaded and uncompressed can be used directly to train ML models.
+* One `.tar.gz` file with precomputed LMDBs which once downloaded and uncompressed, can be used directly to train ML models.
 The LMDBs contain the input initial structures and the output relaxed structures and energies.
 Training datasets are split by size, with each being a subset of the larger splits, similar to S2EF.
 The validation and test datasets are broken into subsplits based on different extrapolation evaluations (In Domain, OOD Adsorbate, OOD Catalyst, OOD Both).
 * underlying ASE relaxation trajectories for the adsorbate+catalyst in the entire training and validation sets for the IS2RE and IS2RS tasks.
 These are **not** required to download for training ML models, but are available for interested users.